unazan5490/about-me/README.md

 ---
 Afterschool, I go to my job.
 For my job, I first need to go to P.S.
 321 to pick up my class.
 From
 there, we go down two blocks to the CBE cite.
-TRhe kids have snack then go to their classes for the day
+The kids have snack then go to their classes for the day